LinkedEarth/LeapFROGS/slides/chapter4_02_software.md

 <h3>Why is this important? </h3>

 Citation helps you get credit for all of your research.
-More cricitally, software citation should always include a version of the software used in the work for reproducibility.
+More critically, software citation should always include a version of the software used in the work for reproducibility.

 ---